Learning to Learn Words from Visual Scenes: Learning to Learn Words

 \subsection{Information Flow}

-For the model to use reference examples in the episode to describe the target example, information needs to flow from reference examples to the target example.
+To use the episode, information needs to flow from reference examples to the target example.
 Since the transformer computes attention between elements, we can control how information flows in the model by constraining the attention.
 We implement this as a mask on the attention: $H^{z+1} = (S \odot M) V$ where $M_{ij}$ is a binary mask to indicate whether information can flow from element $j$ to $i$.
 Several masks $M$ are possible.
+Figure \ref{fig:attention} visualizes them.

-\textbf{Isolated attention:} By setting $M_{ij} = 1$ iff $i$ and $j$ belong to the same example in the episode, examples can only attend within themselves.
-This is identical to running each example separately through the model, which disables meta-learning from episodes.
+\textbf{(a) Isolated attention:} By setting $M_{ij} = 1$ iff $i$ and $j$ belong to the same example in the episode, examples can only attend within themselves.
+This is equivalent to running each example separately through the model, and optimizing the model with a metric learning loss.

-\textbf{Full attention:} By unconditionally setting $M_{ij} = 1$, attention is fully connected and every element can attend to all other elements.
+\textbf{(b) Full attention:} By unconditionally setting $M_{ij} = 1$, attention is fully connected and every element can attend to all other elements.

-\textbf{Target-to-reference attention:} We can constrain the attention to only allow the target elements to attend to the reference elements, and prevent the reference elements from communicating across each other.
+\textbf{(c) Target-to-reference attention:} We can constrain the attention to only allow the target elements to attend to the reference elements, and prevent the reference elements from communicating across each other.
 To do this, $M_{ij} = 1$ iff $i$ and $j$ are from the same example or $i$ is a target element.

-\textbf{Attention via vision:} We can also constrain the attention to only transfer information through vision.
-In this setting, $M_{ij} = 1$ if $i$ and $j$ are from the same example, and also $M_{ij} = 1$ if $i$ and $j$ are both images and $i$ is a target element.
+\textbf{(d) Attention via vision:} We can also constrain the attention to only transfer information through vision.
+Here, $M_{ij} = 1$ if $i$ and $j$ are from the same example, and also $M_{ij} = 1$ if $i$ and $j$ are both images and $i$ is a target element.
 Otherwise, $M_{ij} = 0$.
-In this case, information is first propagated from reference text nodes to visual nodes, then next propagated from the visual nodes to the target text node.
+Information is first propagated from reference text nodes to visual nodes, then propagated from the visual nodes to the target text node.

-We visualize each $M$ in Figure \ref{fig:attention}.
-Note that some attention mechanisms are more computationally efficient because they do not require computing representations for all pairwise relationships.
-For full attention, computation scales quadratically with the number of examples in the episode.
+Some attention mechanisms are more computationally efficient because they do not require computing representations for all pairwise relationships.
+For full attention, computation scales quadratically with the number of examples.
 However, for the other attention mechanisms, computation scales linearly with the number of examples, allowing us to efficiently operate on large episodes.